No Data? No Problem: Robust Vision-Tabular Learning with Missing Values: Introduction

 Previous works have addressed those issues using two main approaches.
-The first, exemplified by MMCL~\cite{hager2023best} and TGV~\cite{hasny2025tgv}, leverages images and tabular data during pretraining to create a joint representation space, but relies solely on images for downstream tuning and prediction.
+The first, exemplified by MMCL~\cite{hager2023best} and TGV~\cite{hasny2025tgv}, leverages both images and tabular data during pretraining, but relies solely on images for downstream tuning and prediction.
 This strategy addresses uncertainty of tabular data availability at inference.
 However, because not all tabular attributes have visual counterparts, valuable complementary information may be overlooked.
-The second strategy, adopted by methods such as TIP~\cite{du2024tip}, incorporates both image and tabular data during pretraining and inference, even when tabular entries are missing.
-However, this approach has not been evaluated in the extreme case where tabular data is absent, nor has it been tested on external datasets, due to the rigid design of its tabular encoder.
+The second strategy, adopted by methods such as TIP~\cite{du2024tip}, incorporates image and tabular data during both pretraining and inference, even when tabular entries are missing.
+However, this approach has not been evaluated in the extreme case where tabular data is absent.
 As a result, existing vision-tabular methods are typically designed for either image-only or joint image-tabular inference, without supporting both scenarios.
 However, in real-world settings, subjects may have complete, partial, or entirely missing tabular data.
-As shown in Fig.~\ref{fig:intro}, this limited design of existing methods results in tabular data not always improving or even harming performance compared to image-only models.
+As shown in Fig.~\ref{fig:intro}, this limited design of existing methods can cause the inclusion of tabular data to degrade performance relative to image-only models.

-To address the heterogeneous nature of tabular data, recent advances in tabular foundation models have introduced flexible tabular encoders capable of handling diverse column semantics.
-One such model is TARTE~\cite{kim2025table}, which leverages a language model to represent both column names and categorical values, capturing the underlying semantics of each feature.
-This semantic embedding approach produces consistent and meaningful representations that generalize well across heterogeneous tables and does not require all attributes to be present.
-However, these representations are not integrated with visual features.